MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 12. Back on the **Required permissions** blade, select **Grant Permissions**, click **Yes** to confirm, and then close this blade.

-You've now completed the configuration of the two apps and you have the values that you need to run [Set-AIPAuthentication](/powershell/module/azureinformationprotection/set-aipauthentication) with the parameters *WebAppKey* and *NativeAppId*.
+You've now completed the configuration of the two apps and you have the values that you need to run [Set-AIPAuthentication](/powershell/module/azureinformationprotection/set-aipauthentication) with the parameters *WebAppId*, *WebAppKey* and *NativeAppId*.
+For example:

+`Set-AIPAuthentication -WebAppId "57c3c1c3-abf9-404e-8b2b-4652836c8c66" -WebAppKey "sc9qxh4lmv31GbIBCy36TxEEuM1VmKex5sAdBzABH+M=" -NativeAppId "8ef1c873-9869-4bb1-9c11-8313f9d7f76f"`

+When you run this command for the first time, you are prompted to sign in, which creates and securely stores the access token for your account in %localappdata%\Microsoft\MSIP.
+After this initial sign in, you can label and protect files non-interactively on the computer.
+However, if you use a service account to label and protect files, and this service account cannot sign in interactively, use the instructions in the following section so that the service account can authenticate by using a token.

 ### Specify and use the Token parameter for Set-AIPAuthentication

-Use the following additional steps and instructions to avoid the initial interactive sign-in for the service account that labels and protects files:
+Use the following additional steps and instructions to avoid the initial interactive sign-in for the service account that labels and protects files.
+Typically, these additional steps are required only if this account cannot be granted the **Log on locally** right but is granted the **Log on as a batch job** right.

 1. Create a PowerShell script on your local computer.